 As a certified financial planning practitioner for over 20 years, I would argue that when the media reports daily or hourly stock market returns, all they do is to perpetuate the idea that market timing (moving in and out of a financial market or switching between asset classes based on a prediction) works for everyone, which creates unnecessary agitation and unease for otherwise rational investors.
 The stock market’s hourly/daily activity is NOT newsworthy and is irrelevant in the long-term.
 These market reports tell an incomplete story, yet we are tempted by them regularly.

 When you catch the market index returns for the day, what do they report on?
-Of course, it is the Dow Jones, and usually the S&P 500.
-We often forget that the Dow Jones is only 30 stocks.
-The S&P 500 is 500 stocks.
-These are hardly good representations of the entirety of the U.S. stock market, which includes thousands of other stocks representing other areas of the market, all of which are included in a fully diversified investment portfolio.
+Usually, these reports focus almost exclusively on the Dow Jones and the S&P 500.
+While the overall numbers tell a story of how the markets are reacting to the day’s news, the near-constant reporting of these numbers tells a very skewed story.
+Let’s not forget that the Dow Jones is only 30 stocks, and the S&P 500 is 500 stocks.
+These are hardly accurate representations of the entirety of the U.S. stock market, which includes thousands of other stocks representing other areas of the market, all of which are included in a fully diversified investment portfolio.

-So, the next time you’re having your early morning coffee and hear your trusted news outlet reporting on the Dow Jones Futures (not just the actual down to the second index performance, but a prediction of what it might be before the stock markets even open) quickly turn down the volume and avoid this meaningless “news”.
-Then, later in the day when you’re driving home from work, and you hear how the stock market did for the day, quickly change the station and maybe try to catch the Warriors or Giants game instead.
+So, the next time you’re having your morning coffee and hear your trusted news outlet reporting on the Dow Jones Futures (not just the actual down to the second index performance, but a prediction of what it might be before the stock markets even open) quickly turn down the volume and avoid this meaningless “news.”
+Then, later in the day when you hear or read how the stock market did for the day, take it in, move on, and read something other than the financial news instead.